Last Updated on 1 November 2022

 Public transport is a convenient option, with buses 132, 163, 165, 166, 167, 855 and 980 plying Upper Thomson Road, which is a short hop to the park entrance.

-Before we enter the park, we are given advanced warning not to feed the monkeys, because they can jolly well find their own food in the forest.
+Before we enter the park, we are given advanced warning not to feed the monkeys, because they can easily find food in the forest.

 At the start of the trail we are presented with many options, all equally irresistible.

-The trail starts off on a lovely boardwalk that has been modernized and made with sturdy-looking material all striated and slip-proof.
+The trail begins on a lovely boardwalk that has been modernized and made with sturdy-looking material all striated and slip-proof.

-As we ascend onto higher grounds, the boardwalk suddenly disappears and in its place is a dirt trail, which can get soggy on rainy days.
+As we ascend onto higher ground, the boardwalk suddenly disappears and in its place is a dirt trail, which can get soggy on rainy days.